-1. Organizational Arrangements Established

-- Key national government agencies involved in hazard and vulnerability assessments identified and roles clarified (e.g. agencies responsible for economic data, demographic data, land use planning, social data etc). - Responsibility for coordinating hazard identification, vulnerability and risk assessment assigned to one national organization. - Legislation or government policy mandating the preparation of hazard and vulnerability maps for all communities in place. - National standards for the systematic collection, sharing and assessment of hazard and vulnerability data developed, and standardized with neighbouring or regional countries, where appropriate. - Process for scientific and technical experts to assess and review the accuracy of risk data and information developed. - Strategy to actively engage communities in local hazard and vulnerability analyses developed. - Process to review and update risk data each year, and include information on any new or emerging vulnerabilities and hazards established.

-2. Natural Hazards Identified

-- Characteristics of key natural hazards (e.g. intensity, frequency and probability) analysed and historical data evaluated. - Hazard maps developed to identify the geographical areas and communities that could be affected by natural hazards. - An integrated hazard map developed (where possible) to assess the interaction of multiple natural hazards.
+Checklist 1.
+Organizational Arrangements Established 3.
+Community Vulnerability Analysed □ Key national government agencies involved in hazard and vulnerability assessments identified and roles clarified (e.g. agencies responsible for economic data, demographic data, land use planning, social data etc).
+Community vulnerability assessments conducted for all relevant natural hazards.
+Historical data sources and potential future hazard events considered in vulnerability assessments.
+Responsibility for coordinating hazard identification, vulnerability and risk assessment assigned to one national organization.
+Factors such as gender, disability, access to infrastructure, economic diversity and environmental sensitivities considered.
+Legislation or government policy mandating the preparation of hazard and vulnerability maps for all communities in place.
+Vulnerabilities documented and mapped (e.g. people or communities along coastlines identified and mapped). □ National standards for the systematic 4.
+Risks Assessed collection, sharing and assessment of hazard and vulnerability data developed, and standardized with neighbouring or regional Interaction of hazards and vulnerabilities assessed to determine the risks faced by each region or community. countries, where appropriate.
+Process for scientific and technical experts to assess and review the accuracy of risk data and information developed.
+Community and industry consultation conducted to ensure risk information is comprehensive and includes historical and indigenous knowledge, and local information Strategy to actively engage communities in local hazard and vulnerability analyses developed. and national level data.□ Activities that increase risks identified and evaluated.
+Process to review and update risk data each year, and include information on any new or emerging vulnerabilities and hazards established.
+Results of risks assessment integrated into local risk management plans and warning messages.
+2. Natural Hazards Identified 5.
+Information Stored and Accessible □ Characteristics of key natural hazards (e.g. intensity, frequency and probability) analysed Central 'library' or GIS database established to store all disaster and natural hazard risk information. and historical data evaluated.
+Hazard maps developed to identify the geographical areas and communities that Hazard and vulnerability data available to government, the public and the international community (where appropriate). could be affected by natural hazards. ☐ Maintenance plan developed to keep data current and updated.